aarthificial-unity/typewriter/.docfx/docs/quickstart.md

 - **Choices** presents the player with a choice.
 - **Contextual** changes the dialogue based on the context.

-You can open the Typewriter Editor using `Tools > Typewriter` and explore the entries that make up the dialogue.
+You can open the Typewriter Editor using `Tools > Typewriter > Editor` and explore the entries that make up the dialogue.
 For clarity, each conversation has been placed in its own table.

 [Discord server]: https://www.patreon.com/posts/patron-only-53003221
 [installation]: https://docs.unity3d.com/Manual/upm-ui-giturl.html